nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_hourly_10_table_callDoneByAgent.md

 # Hourly Distribution of Calls Made by Agent

-Data concerning the *Hourly Distribution Calls Made for Agent* for selected agents in the set period, the data they are grouped according to the choice made in the filters.
+Data concerning the *Hourly Distribution Calls Made for Agent* for selected agents during the given period.
+Data are grouped according to the chosen filter criteria.

-The *Hourly Distribution of Calls Made by Agent* shows the division of calls made by agents in working hours set to.
+The *Hourly Distribution of Calls Made by Agent* shows the distribution of calls made by agents in the configured working hours.

 The items shown for the *Hourly Dialed Call Distribution for Agent* are: